 This time, we had left Calgary during that mass weekend exodus of Calgarians bound for the mountains.
 We were happy to be back in Banff for dinner, just the two of us.

-Later tonight, care of the Royal Astronomical Society of Canada and the Banff Gondola, we will learn all about the 400 billion inhabitants of that starry night sky.
+Later tonight, care of the Banff Gondola, we will learn all about the 400 billion inhabitants of that starry night sky.

 We had heard about how great the food was at Sky Bistro so we were anxious to sample for ourselves.
-A perennial fish lover, the Ocean to Sky Soup catches my attention right away.
-As it turns out, the chowder, loaded with salmon and baby clams and speckled with salmon caviar, is a popular choice.
+A perennial fish lover, the Ocean to Sky Chowder catches my attention right away.
+As it turns out, the chowder, loaded with salmon and baby clams and speckled with double smoked bacon, is a popular choice.

 Rob orders the Creamy Butternut Squash Bisque.
 All the ingredients are locally-sourced, we’re happy to hear.
 When the soup arrives, with ample portions beautifully presented, we snap photos of our bowls (which we never, ever do) then dig in and share.
 The flavours are soothing and delicious.

-For our main dish, I choose the Alberta Bison Tenderloin au Jus, another popular order, I’m told, and Rob decides on the Pan-Fried Polenta Cake.
+For our main dish, I choose the Stout Braised Alberta Beef Short Rib, another popular order, I’m told, and Rob decides on the Sky Bistro Gnocchi.
 Then, we bundle up and scurry out to the rooftop deck to catch the Stargazing session while our meal is prepared.

 Back at our window-side table, we settle in again.
 Thinking and learning about the night sky proves fruitful for dinner table conversation and we're connecting in new ways as we contemplate the vast expanses of our universe and ponder the meaning of it all.